qhengncsu/StableMCD/README.md

-This repo provides code for two publications
+This repo describes the method implemented in the following two publications:

 1. High-dimensional Outlier Detection via Stability